authelia/authelia/docs/content/en/integration/proxies/introduction.md

 ## Integration Implementation

 Authelia is capable of being integrated into many proxies due to the decisions regarding the implementation.
-We handle requests to the `/api/verify` endpoint with specific headers and return standardized responses based on the headers and the policy engines determination about what must be done.
+We handle requests to the authz endpoints with specific headers and return standardized responses based on the headers and the policy engines determination about what must be done.

 ### Destination Identification

 Broadly speaking, the method to identify the destination of a request relies on metadata headers which need to be set by your reverse proxy.
-The headers we rely on are as follows:
+The headers we rely on at the authz endpoints are as follows:

 * [X-Forwarded-Proto](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto)
 * [X-Forwarded-Host](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Host)